Let's talkt-shirts!

 Once the garments are printed, all the remaining ink is removed from the screen using an automated machine.
 The organic, water based solvent is recycled and all ink particles are trapped for proper disposal.
 The emulsion is removed from the mesh and the screen is re-tensioned so we can begin the process again.
 Frames are typically reused the following day.
 All waste is monitored and neutralized before disposal.

 ClassB uses modern, environmentally responsible screen printing methods.
 There are many methods in use in the marketplace and you should be informed of the affect those can have on quality, cost, and the environment.
 We’ve been printing since 1982 and have seen and tried many advancements in our industry.
 Some were revolutionary and others were headaches.
-Here are some other methods you should be aware of.
+Here are some other methods you might find interesting.

-In the beginning of apparel screen printing, artwork was cut in a red film material called rubylith with fine lines inked with opaque black ink.
+At the beginning of apparel screen printing, the artwork was cut in a red film material called rubylith with fine lines inked with opaque black ink.
 This was done with a very sharp knife, a variety of ink pens with different width tips, and a set of drafting tools.
 Details were only as good as the steady hand and gifted eye of the artist.
-When you see some reproductions of 1960 designs, you will often see an attempt to recreate this hand cut and hand drawn method.
-When computers became readily available, the industry switched over to laser printers printing to a semi-opaque vellum paper.
+When you see some reproductions of 1960 designs, you will often see an attempt to recreate this hand-cut and hand-drawn method.
+When computers became readily available, the industry switched over to laser printers printing to semi-opaque vellum paper.
 This provided a huge advantage to hand cutting but image sharpness was lost due to the paper not being clear.
-The industry then moved to large format inkjet printers using a clear polyester film.
+The industry then moved to large-format inkjet printers using a clear polyester film.
 Images were sharper but generated a large waste stream of spent film, ink cartridges, and chemicals.
-Modern technology (described above) uses no film, no paper, no cartridges and no chemicals; only a water-soluble wax.
+Next for the industry was direct-to-screen using wax or inkjet printers.
+The final screens were much better since the removal of film avoided undercutting the image during the exposure process.
+This method still had a waste stream of ink/wax and cartridges.
+Modern technology (described above) uses no film, no paper, no cartridges and no chemicals.
+Modern screen printing shops, like ClassB, use a laser to expose the screen with zero waste in the imageing process.
+Power requirements for the laser systems are very low, it plugs into a standard outlet.

 Historically, permanent screens are made from 2″ x 2″ metal or wood.
 With permanent frames, it is difficult to stretch the mesh and time consuming to remove the old image, so it’s cost-effective at first to just store and reuse screens over and over.
 After each use, the mesh gets looser and looser and the image quality suffers.
 Even the smallest shops will have hundreds of these fixed frames in racks.
 By 1992, we had already accumulated over 800 wood frames.
 If we had continued with this model, we would have over 10,000 frames.
 Modern retensionable metal frames (described above) save space, improve print quality, and save trees.

 Preparing a stretched frame without technology is an arcane task.
 Emulsion must hand coated on to the mesh.
 This can result in ripples or uneven emulsion and is entirely dependent on the operator.
 The operator must maintain the applicator scoop at a uniform angle and move it a a uniform speed to get a uniform layer of emulsion on the mesh.
-If you have an old t-shirt that has a band where the ink washed off quicker than other parts, this is usually due to a poor quality hand scoop of the emulsion.
-For many years the only person we had that could properly apply emulsion was the founder of ClassB, Terry.
+If you have an old T-shirt with a band where the ink washed off quicker than other parts, this is usually due to a poor-quality hand scoop of the emulsion.
+For many years, the only person we had who could properly apply emulsion was the founder of ClassB, Terry.
 Briefly, the industry used emulsion that was applied like a sticker.
-It worked well, but was expensive and had a large waste stream of leftover film.
+It worked well, but it was expensive and generated a large waste stream of leftover film.
+ClassB and the industry as a whole now use automated scoop coaters to apply the emulsion.

 The largest area of environmental concerns in screen printing occurs after the t-shirts have been printed.
-There are toxic chemicals used in ink and emulsion removal and the risk of a solid waste stream tainted with uncured ink and solvents.
+There are toxic chemicals used in ink and emulsion removal, and there is a risk of a solid waste stream tainted with uncured ink and solvents.
 The solvents used to remove ink ranges from organic solvents based on orange peels or soy beans to mineral spirits and acetone.
 The U.S. Environmental Protection Agency has done case studies into these issues.
 Post-processing of screens is a complicated and intense process.

 Child wearing custom t-shirt from ClassB